MakMongia/EliteFinal/README.md

 # fix merch clickable button and fix its css
 # make tables background brighter
 # caoursel position line under it
-# fix the linking, all the links are opening a bit below
+# fix the linking, all the links are opening a bit below - program not working
+#